 The Tiamet Elite boasts the first “true” 7.1 surround sound.
 We aren’t going to go into too much detail on that because it’s a tough claim to substantiate, but we can say that these headsets look and sound incredible.

 Razer has gone with the black and green look, something that Razer fans should be used to by now.
-They have also added a customizable audio processor to their headset, similar to the Turtle Beach model.
+They have also added a customizable audio processor to their cheap headset, similar to the Turtle Beach model.
 This helps to amplify the sound and it allows you to modify the sound levels before they hit your headset, something that can really improve your gaming experience if you take the time to set it up right.

-At $200, they are also at a reasonable price point for gaming headsets.
+At $200, they are also at a reasonable price point for computer gaming headsets.
 They aren’t as cheap as the G930, but you will also get better sound and build quality, on par with the Mad Catz model.
-We included these in here because they are a great headset, and a good option for someone looking for a great, moderately priced headset that looks like it was taken off the set of The Matrix.
+We included these in here because they are a great headset, and a good option for someone looking for a great, moderately priced gaming headset that looks like it was taken off the set of The Matrix.

 These are only some of the headsets that are out there today, but they represent a collection of the best gaming products that the industry has to offer today.
 No matter what type of gamer you are, you will find something on this list that will suit both your audio preferences and budget.